dankamongmen/omphalos/README.md

 -------------------------------------------------------------------
 ## Requirements

-GNU Autotools and the Autoconf Archive are used to build the configure script.
-They are not necessary when building from a release tarball.
-On Debian-based systems, install "automake" and "autoconf-archive".

-A C compiler is used at buildtime.
+CMake and a C compiler are used at buildtime.

 libnl3, libpcap, libz, libiw, and libcap are used at both build and runtime.

 Omphalos currently only builds or runs on a Linux kernel with `PACKET_MMAP` sockets.
 Packet transmission requires at least a 2.6.29 kernel.

-The TTY UI (`omphalos-tty`) requires GNU Readline.
+The line-based UI (`omphalos-readline`) requires GNU Readline.

 The fullscreen UI (`omphalos`) requires Notcurses 2.0.1+.